-4.20.2 Longitudinal Weights
+4.21.2 Longitudinal Weights

-By comparison, the construction of the longitudinal weights is more straightforward and only include an adjustment for attrition and benchmarking back to the initial wave characteristics.
-The longitudinal weights are described in Watson (2004b) but see the following section for a description of the benchmarks used.
+By comparison, the construction of longitudinal weights are more straightforward and only include an adjustment for attrition and benchmarking back to the initial wave characteristics.
+The longitudinal weights are described in Watson (2012).

 We have provided longitudinal weights for the balanced panel of responding persons or enumerated persons from every wave to every other wave and for the balanced panel of any combination of a pair of waves.
 These weights adjust for attrition from the initial wave and are benchmarked back to the key characteristics of the initial wave.
 For instance if you were interested in a panel of respondents from waves 2 through 6, the weight provided for this panel would adjust for attrition from the balanced panel from wave 2 to 6 and would ensure key characteristics of the wave 2 population are matched.